qemacs/qemacs/qe-manual.md

 Return a boolean value indicating if the codepoint is blank space

-Note: only ASCII blanks and non-breaking-space are supported
+Note: only ASCII blanks (SPC and TAB) and non-breaking-space are supported

 ### `int qe_isdigit(char32_t c);`